Why is Authority snubbed by those who most need to develop it?

 These are just some of the reasons why it would be appropriate for a leader to know and adopt an authoritative leadership style.

-- Greater awareness of reality A leader who is out of touch with the true nature of leadership, opting for self-referentiality, is no longer capable of leading effectively.
-Authority is neither a theory nor one of many.
+Greater awareness of reality - A leader who is out of touch with the true nature of leadership, opting for self-referentiality, is no longer capable of leading effectively.
+Authority is neither a theory nor one of many "styles" of leadership that are proposed more for marketing reasons than anything else, but rather the full expression of a leadership aware of the forces and dynamics that a leader can no longer afford to ignore.

-- Greater control Leadership cannot exist without control: a leader without control is out of control (as a leader, of course!), which is why all leaders pursue it... but in most cases, resorting to imposition or manipulation.
+Stronger control Leadership cannot exist without control: a leader without control is out of control (as a leader, of course!), which is why all leaders pursue it... but in most cases, resorting to imposition or manipulation.
 Authority works in exactly the opposite way: it favors a leadership that, thanks to its knowledge of natural systems to assert itself, is already in control and has nothing to prove.

 Conclusion

-Authoritativeness is not a complementary quality of leadership, but it is itsessence and treating it with condescension or even disinterest is a mistake that many leaders pay dearly for, even if they will never admit it.
+and treating it with condescension or even disinterest is a mistake that many leaders pay dearly for, even if they will never admit it.

 Learning to be authoritative isn't difficult, but developing the discipline needed to stay aligned with the dynamics that animate systems is a little more so.